dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

    Dip of the fault plane (Prior knowledge is needed)

-5. Run the code to obtain the output files (Two files containing the RMSE values and Okada Locking curve)
+**5. Run the code to obtain the output files (Two files containing the RMSE values and Okada Locking curve)**